benedictsaunders/polyHTS2/README.md

                  -n <environment_name>  # A new directory where the calculation subdirectories are created, default 'screen' -s <solvent>           # Default 'h2o'
-                 -d <database_path>     # If a database does not exist, one will be created here, default 'database.db'
+                 -d <database_path>     # If a database does not exist, one will be created here, default 'database.db' --ForceNew             # Deletes any exisitng directory and table with the same environment name, if they exist
 ```

 Or, in your own python script, running a screen is done simply with